vdavez/website/content/posts/2016-08-14-should-lawyers-learn-to-code.md

 ---
+date: "2016-08-14T00:00:00Z"
+newest: false
+posttitle: Should lawyers learn to code?
+subtitle: Yes, but we should not strive to be coders
 title: should-lawyers-learn-to-code
-posttitle: "Should lawyers learn to code?"
-subtitle: "Yes, but we should not strive to be coders"
-date: 2016-08-14
-layout: post
-newest: false
 ---

 For the past several years, I've been asked one question many times: "should lawyers learn to code?"
 Over those years, my view has been _mostly_ consistent... "yes, lawyers should learn to code."
 Probably unsurprising, given that I wrote [Coding for Lawyers](http://codingforlawyers.com) several years ago.